-Writing a tender application
+Writing a tender application for EU contract

 When writing a tender you should: